About Us

 The Episcopal Church is a part of the worldwide Anglican Communion.
 Birthed out of the Reformation, the Church of England embraced an Enlightenment theology of decision-making and community.
 Commonly called the Three Legged Stool, our theology respects traditions, culture, and reason (intellect, wisdom, and experience) in the way we approach complex twenty-first century challenges and communities.

-The Anglican Communion is headed by the Archbishop of Canterbury, the Most Reverend and Right Honorable Justin Welby.
+The Anglican Communion is headed by the Archbishop of Canterbury.

-The head of The Episcopal Church is Presiding Bishop, the Most Reverend Michael B. Curry.
+The head of The Episcopal Church is Presiding Bishop, the Most Reverend Sean W. Rowe.

-The Bishop of the Episcopal Diocese of California is the Right Reverend Dr. Marc Handley Andrus.
+The Bishop of the Episcopal Diocese of California is the Right Reverend Austin Keith Rios.

 Holy Innocents sends representatives to the San Francisco Deanery and to the Annual Diocesan Convention.